Mary Cholmondeley

 For the opening of chapter 9, the French aphorism is:

-"Pour vivre tranquille il faut vivre loin des gens d'église"
+"Pour vivre tranquille il faut vivre loin des gens d'église"which Google translates as:

 Within the text, Cholmondeley repeats one quote three times: "High hopes faint on a warm hearthstone".
 It's from an 1888 Rudyard Kipling poem, "The Winner", implying that a married soldier is a marred soldier, one whose dependents will turn him soft.